sap-tutorials/sap-build-process-automation/tutorials/spa-use-google-workspace-sheet/spa-use-google-workspace-sheet.md

   - How to retrieve the details of a Google spreadsheet
   - How to set the values of a specified cells range in Google Sheet

+## Intro
+In this tutorial, you will build an automation that will import data from an excel file, create a Google spreadsheet named Order Details with the values from the excel file.
+The automation will then create a new Google sheet within the spreadsheet named Updated Order Status with values set to a specified cell range.

 ---

 ### Create an automation